 In 1932, marine ecologist Ed Ricketts, with friends Jack and Sasha Calvin and mythologist Joseph Campbell, departed Puget Sound on board the Grampus for a journey up the Pacific Coast to Southeast Alaska.
-Ricketts crafted an essay during that ten-week trip that explored the impact of waves on coastal marine life.
-However, the essay and the Alaskan voyage were largely overshadowed by Ricketts's California adventures.
-Editor and whale biologist Janice M. Straley, writes poignantly of Ricketts's influence on her own life and career.
-Her revised edition of Ed Ricketts: From Cannery Row to Sitka, Alaska is a fresh and compelling collection celebrating the life of this iconic scientist.
+Ricketts crafted an essay on his "wave shock theory" during that ten-week trip that explored the impact of waves on coastal marine life.
+However, the essay and the Alaskan voyage were largely overshadowed by Ricketts’s California adventures.
+In Ed Ricketts: From Cannery Row to Sitka, Alaska, a fresh and compelling collection celebrating the life of this iconic scientist, editor and whale biologist Janice M. Straley writes poignantly of Ricketts’s influence on her own life and career.

 ISBN: 9780578682723

 In 1932, marine ecologist Ed Ricketts, with friends Jack and Sasha Calvin and mythologist Joseph Campbell, departed Puget Sound on board the Grampus for a journey up the Pacific Coast to Southeast Alaska.
-Ricketts crafted an essay during that ten-week trip that explored the impact of waves on coastal marine life.
-However, the essay and the Alaskan voyage were largely overshadowed by Ricketts's California adventures.
-Editor and whale biologist Janice M. Straley, writes poignantly of Ricketts's influence on her own life and career.
-Her revised edition of Ed Ricketts: From Cannery Row to Sitka, Alaska is a fresh and compelling collection celebrating the life of this iconic scientist.
+Ricketts crafted an essay on his "wave shock theory" during that ten-week trip that explored the impact of waves on coastal marine life.
+However, the essay and the Alaskan voyage were largely overshadowed by Ricketts’s California adventures.
+In Ed Ricketts: From Cannery Row to Sitka, Alaska, a fresh and compelling collection celebrating the life of this iconic scientist, editor and whale biologist Janice M. Straley writes poignantly of Ricketts’s influence on her own life and career.

 ISBN: 9780578682723